hanjingo/doc/AI/llm.md

 5. Not relying solely on vibes and anecdotes is problematic.
 6. In the rush to ship features, evaluation often gets deprioritized.
 But shipping without evals means we have no idea if we’re making things better or worse.

+### Prons and Cons Of LLM Distillation

+Benefits of LLM Distillation:

+- **Computational Efficiency**: Smaller models require significantly less memory, computation power and storage.
+They enable LLMs to run on consumer hardware, mobile devices or edge computing environments.
+- **Reduced Latency**: A distilled LLM provides faster inference times, making it more suitable for real-time applications such as chatbots and virtual assistants.
+- **Lower Energy Consumption**: Deploying a lightweight model results in lower energy usage, which is crucial for sustainability and cost-effective AI solutions.
+- **Maintained Performance**: Despite being smaller, a well-distilled model retains much of the accuracy and capabilities of the teacher model.

+Challenges in LLM Distillation:

+- **Trade-off Between Model Size and Performance**: Reducing model size too much can lead to significant performance degradation and finding the right balance is important for effective distillation.
+- **Knowledge Transfer Limitations**: Some complex knowledge from the teacher model may be ***\*lost\**** in the distillation process.
+- **Computational Costs of Distillation**: The process itself is expensive because it requires training the student model on vast amounts of teacher-generated data.
+- **Domain-Specific Adaptation**: Some tasks require domain-specific fine-tuning after distillation to ensure high accuracy.

 ---